Bogdanovic scores 32 as Hawks beat Hornets 105-101

 The Hawks built a 24-7 lead in the early going, holding the Hornets to just 2 of 13 from the field.

 Charlotte battled back to take its first lead midway through the third quarter behind Rozier, who knocked down a pair of 3s from the top of the key.
-Charlotte later pushed its lead to double digits in the fourth behind back-to-back driving layups from trade deadline pickup Brad Wanamaker.
+Charlotte later pushed its lead to 10 with 7:16 remaining in the game behind back-to-back driving layups from Brad Wanamaker, a trade deadline acquisition.

-The Hawks rallied to tie it with 2:42 left after Lou Williams connected on two 3s and Capela got free for a dunk.
-Williams scored over Jalen McDaniels on a drive down the right side of the lane to give the Hawks the lead for good with 57 seconds left.
+But the Hawks rallied to tie it with 2:42 left after Lou Williams connected on two 3s and Capela got free for a dunk off a pretty feed from Goodwin.
+Williams put the Hawks ahead for good when he scored over Jalen McDaniels on a floating bank shot with 57 seconds left.

-Atlanta got the ball back after a turnover by Graham with 43.7 seconds left, but Bogdanovic missed a 3.
-The Hornets couldn’t take advantage, as Rozier misfired on a rushed 3-pointer from the right corner.
-Bogdanovic was fouled and made two free throws with 6.3 seconds left to make it a two-possession game.
+The Hornets had a chance to take the lead after a defensive stop with 13.8 seconds left.
+They pushed the ball up the court, but Rozier missed a hurried 3 from the right corner.

-The Hornets fell to 22-1 this season when leading entering the fourth quarter.
+Hornets coach James Borrego elected not to call a timeout after the stop.

 TIP INS